 Baked gnocchi is made up of cooked gnocchi baked in the oven until the outside is golden and crispy and the interior is fluffy and creamy.

-Ingredients for this easy gnocchi recipe
+Ingredients for this baked gnocchi recipe

 - Onions: Yellow onions work best and turn deliciously sweet when roasted.
 However, sweet (Vidalia) onions work as well!

-- Garlic: Four cloves of fresh garlic provide the perfect amount of aromatic flavor!
+- Garlic: Four cloves of fresh garlic provide the perfect amount of aromatic flavor.

 - Thyme: Fresh sprigs of thyme add a gentle, earthy flavor.
 If you don’t have fresh thyme, you can substitute dried thyme or herbs de Provence instead.